Orchestrator#

 2model.colocate_db_tcp(db_identifier="colo_db_identifier")

-This method will initialize settings which add an unsharded database to this Model instance.
-Only this Model will be able to communicate with this colocated database by using the loopback TCP interface.
+This method will initialize settings which add an unsharded Orchestrator to this Model instance.
+Only this Model will be able to communicate with this colocated Orchestrator by using the loopback TCP interface.

 Step 3: Start#